OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   - left-handed = 1

-  When set to "left-handed", normals are generated using the left-handed rule.
-This reverses the direction of generated normals, and which side of surfaces is considered the front, without affecting supplied normals.
+  <p>When set to "left-handed", normals are generated using the left-handed rule.
+This reverses the direction of generated normals, and which side of surfaces is considered the front, without affecting supplied normals.<\p>

   <h3>part_face_count_list</h3>